cscart/docs/en/user_guide/users/vendors/vendor_statuses.rst

 Vendor Statuses
 ***************

 Starting from the version 4.14.1, the administrator can allow and prevent vendor registration.
-When a customer :doc:`applies for a vendor account <allow_customers_to_apply_for_vendor_account>`, then he or she, as a newly-created vendor, gets one of the three statuses:
+When a customer :doc:`applies for a vendor account <allow_customers_to_apply_for_vendor_account>`, then they, as a newly-created vendor, gets one of the three statuses:

 * **New**—vendor's administrators can't work in the administration panel of the store, vendor’s products don’t appear on the storefront.

   The **New** status is not displayed anywhere.
-Instead of it, the *Approve* (thumbs up) and *Disapprove* (thumbs down) buttons appear next to a name of newly-created vendor.
 If a marketplace administrator approves a vendor, the vendor gets the **Active** status.
 But if an administrator decides to disapprove a vendor, this vendor gets the **Disabled** status.

   .. note::

-      The newly-created vendors will get the **New** status if the **Review new vendors before granting access to the admin panel** is checked in the :doc:`Settings → Vendors </user_guide/settings/vendors>` section of the store.
+      The newly-created vendors will get the **New** status if the **Review new vendors before granting access to the admin panel** is checked in the :doc:`Settings → General → Vendors </user_guide/settings/vendors>` section of the store.

 * **Active**—vendor's administrators can work in the administration panel of the store.
 The products of an active vendor appear on the storefront, :doc:`unless they require prior approval. <product_approval>`